 While these truffles are great any time of year, they’re especially perfect for a quick and easy holiday treat.
 Whip them up and gift them to neighbors or friends.

 They’ll be great gifted in so many reusable containers like a fruit container, takeout container, or even an upcycled cookie tin.
-Wrap some ribbon around it, preferably from another package if you have a stash on hand, and your zero waste mint truffles are ready to go.
+Wrap some ribbon around it, preferably from another package if you have a stash on hand, and your zero-waste mint truffles are ready to go.

-Tips To Make Low Waste Mint Truffles
+Tips To Make Low-Waste Mint Truffles

 You can probably find the rest of the ingredients in the bulk section of your regular grocery store or in recyclable packaging.
 Food coloring is definitely optional.
-We have made these with white with no food coloring (and surprise… they taste just as good).
+We have made these white with no food coloring (and surprise… they taste just as good).

 As you make your truffles, be sure to crumble the cookies before adding the cream cheese.
 We found out the hard way that it doesn’t work nearly as well if you try to do it all at once.

 To melt the chocolate, I used a glass bowl over a pot of boiling water (effectively a double boiler without actually owning one).
 It works quite well.
 You could also melt the chocolate in the microwave.
-Just be sure to heat in 30-second increments so you don’t burn it.
+Just be sure to heat it in 30-second increments so you don’t burn it.

 I used a toothpick to dip each of the chocolate truffles into the melted white chocolate coating.
 Then I drizzled the melted chocolate chips (or chocolate wafers, depending on what you have) using a fork.
 If the drizzle isn’t smooth enough, you can always add a bit of butter to make it thinner and easier to spread over the truffles.